appdotnet/api-spec/content/docs/resources/file/index.md

 ## General Parameters

-Requests that return streams of files accept the following query string parameters in addition to the [pagination parameters](/docs/resources/post/#general-parameters):
+Requests that return streams of Files respond to [pagination parameters](/docs/basics/pagination).
+Additionally they accept the following query string parameters:

 <table>
     <thead>